Skip to main content

 Questions can be edited freely until a student begins the test.

-If you need to change the score of a question following student attempts, the score will be re-calculated.
 The Editing tests and questions guide on Blackboard's website provides in-depth guidance on how to edit a test and covers what can and can’t be edited once there are attempts in progress.

 Related Guidance